Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Background

 This method is known as \emph{linear combination of unitaries} (LCU), so named for its original use case.
 It incurs a subnormalization that scales total runtime by $\alpha = \norm{\lambda}_1 = \sum_j \abs{\lambda_j}$.
 Negative $\lambda_j$ increase $\alpha$ because the denominator of \Cref{eq:prepare} sums positive squared norms of amplitudes $\smash{\sqrt{\abs{\lambda_j}}}$.

 \paragraph{Quantum Singular Value Transformation} A more general and efficient way to compute polynomials of block-encoded matrices is the \emph{quantum singular value transformation} (QSVT) of \citet{gilyen2019}.
-Given a block encoding of a Hermitian matrix $A$ and a degree-$d$ polynomial $P(x)$ with fixed parity satisfying $\abs{P(x)} \le 1$ for all $x \in [-1, 1]$, QSVT computes the polynomial $P(A)$ via a circuit that applies a sequence of rotation gates interleaved with instances of $\mathcal{B}[A]$:
+Given a block encoding of a Hermitian matrix $A$ and a degree-$d$ real polynomial $P(x)$ with fixed (even or odd) parity satisfying $\abs{P(x)} \le 1$ for all $x \in [-1, 1]$, QSVT computes the polynomial $P(A)$ via a circuit that applies a sequence of rotation gates interleaved with instances of $\mathcal{B}[A]$:

 in which the $Z_{\Pi}$ limits each phase rotation to the subspace $\ket{\texttt{0}}\!^{\otimes m}$ where all temporary qubits are zero.
 The phase angles $\phi_j$ are computed from the coefficients of $P(x)$ via a framework known as \emph{quantum signal processing} (QSP) developed by \citet{low2019,martyn2021}.